mrcavalcanti/mosaicoo/docs/sources/developers/plugins/sign-a-plugin.md

 ### Error signing manifest: Field is required: rootUrls

 If you're trying to sign a **public** plugin, this means that your plugin doesn't have a plugin signature level assigned to it yet.
-A Grafana team member will assign a signature level to your plugin once it has been reviewed and approved.
+A Mosaicoo team member will assign a signature level to your plugin once it has been reviewed and approved.
 For more information, refer to [Sign a public plugin](#sign-a-public-plugin).

 If you're trying to sign a **private** plugin, this means that you need to add a `rootUrls` flag to the `plugin:sign` command.
 The `rootUrls` must match the [root_url]({{< relref "../../administration/configuration.md#root_url" >}}) configuration.
 For more information, refer to [Sign a private plugin](#sign-a-private-plugin).

-If you still get this error, make sure that the API key was generated by a Grafana Cloud account that matches the first part of the plugin ID.
+If you still get this error, make sure that the API key was generated by a Mosaicoo Cloud account that matches the first part of the plugin ID.